bwaklog/xkcd/README.md

 ## Requirements
 <a name="requirements"></a>
 What i'm using for this program:
-- This isn't really a disclaimer but if you dont have quicklook (macos only), thats no problem!
+- This isn't really a disclaimer but if you don't have quick-look (MacOS only), that's no problem!
 But for now all you get is:
   - 🔗 A link to the image of the post.
 You can open it in your default browser
   - A _very very very_ descriptive info of the post you requested for ツ
-- Yeah, I haven't used this on a windows pc so far, and some of these..._**most of these**_ commands are _unix_ commands so, **join the the Force with BASH 🕺**
+- Yeah, I haven't used this on a windows pc so far, and some of these..._**most of these**_ commands are _UNIX_ commands so, **join the the Force with BASH 🕺**
-- running this in a venv for devlopment, so do make sure you install all the requirements from `requirements.txt`
+- running this in a venv for development, so do make sure you install all the requirements from `requirements.txt`
-- Thats it for now...nothing else to force you to install..**other than python3**🐍
+- That's it for now...nothing else to force you to install..**other than python3**🐍

 ## Demo